"All life is sacred and all reaction related. What we do affects the whole universe. So let us walk in balance with Mother Earth and all her peoples."

-Night Eagle was founded in 2000 as an independent primitive camp for boys by Bruce Moreton and his family.
+Night Eagle was founded in 2000 as an independent, primitive, sleep-away camp for boys by Bruce Moreton and his family.

 The Moretons purchased the land in 1999, and working closely with the state of Vermont (biologists, foresters, health officials, Corps of Engineers), began the long process of reclaiming land that had been abused by the previous owners and laying the foundation of the camp.